alphagov/govuk-prototype-kit/docs/documentation/install/install-the-kit.md

 ### Navigating to your prototype

-You need to be able to navigate to your prototype from the terminal.
-Most commands for the kit need to be run from the prototype folder.
+You need to navigate to your prototype in the terminal.
+Most commands for the kit need to be run in the prototype folder.

 #### Mac users:
 ```